- Real estate marketing for beginners should help establish your brand and reach potential customers.

 Because Facebook generates the amount of attention it does, it’s important your business page is closely monitored and optimized.
 Facebook Insight is a commanding real estate marketing tool that allows investors to gain access behind the scenes with their Facebook page, helping to track the number of users they have in order to better understand page performance.
 Facebook Insight can also help business owners determine things like the best time and day to post content, as well as the type of content that is most popular among their audience.

 Along with Facebook, additional social media platforms will dominate an investor’s marketing approach; it’s a timely task.
 However, as it takes both time and effort to continuously check and update new postings, there may be a solution.

 Those looking for a quick and simple solution to managing social media channels should consider HootSuite or Buffer.
 These social media management sites offer a plethora of features, most of which enable users to manage multiple social media streams at once, including:

 These real estate marketing tools can help investors to not only post content and monitor what customers are saying, but schedule messages and posts, and view statistics.
-It’s a unique timesaving approach, but it’s one that many successful investor take advantage of.
-(It can even help you find sources for real estate investment loans.)
+It’s a unique timesaving approach, but it’s one that many successful investors don’t take advantage of.

 The future in online marketing, especially in real estate, is video.
 As a new investor, your penchant for video marketing will have a significant impact on how audiences view your brand and respond to your message.
 That said, the ability to adapt and implement newer video technology can have serious benefits for real estate investors, as the majority of homebuyers and sellers are naturally visual-oriented.